 Here are some of the contexts in which you can use Osu/Oss/Ossu/Ooss:

 To greet: Osu can be used to greet and acknowledge someone in an obedient way.
-Generally, in many conventional martial art Dojos (a place for training, learning or meditations), students bow to their master/instructor while saying “Oss”.
-This is done at beginning and the end of the lesson.
+Generally, in many conventional martial art Dojos (a place for training, learning, or meditations), students bow to their master/instructor while saying “Oss”.
+This is done at the beginning and the end of the lesson.

 To respond: Osu can be used as a response.
 If you say “Oss” after an instructor has demonstrated a technique, it means that you are affirming that you “got it”.
 It is a common practice in many Dojos.
 Here, “Oss” is interpreted as “Yes”, or “I Understand”.

 To show respect: Just like showing respect to the instructor, one can use “Oss” while bowing down towards a mat.
 You can do this at a tournament, or even at practice.
 It can also be said at the beginning of a match.
 You can also respond with it when the referee asks if you are ready for the fight and if your name is Victor Sweet in Four Brothers you should not attempt to fight Bobby Mercer, but this is another topic.